Silph League Arena

 The Silph League Arena (“Silph Arena” or “Arena”) is a community-created player organization that accredits and enables thousands of host communities around the world to hold standardized, ranked tournaments during the competitive season.
 The rules and policies in this document, and any other official Silph Arena documents, are designed to promote fair and consistent gameplay through all Silph League accredited communities, regardless of location.

-Competitors and officials are both responsible for being familiar with and following the most recent version of Silph Arena Rules, as well as any rule set required for a given tournament.
-In addition, competitors, officials, and spectators are required to treat each other and all others present in a respectful manner.
+Competitors, Officials, and Spectators are both responsible for being familiar with and following the most recent version of Silph Arena Rules, as well as any rule set required for a given tournament.
+In addition, Competitors, officials, and Spectators are required to treat each other and all others present in a respectful manner.

 Those violating the Arena Rules are subject to penalties appropriate for the level of infraction, up to and including being permanently banned from the Arena.

 The Silph Arena reserves the right to alter these rules without prior notice and to interpret, clarify, or otherwise issue official changes through this document and other official Arena documents and communication channels.

 Tournament held using the silph.gg software may be Ranked or Unranked.

 Unranked Tournaments are not subject to the rules in this document, but must be designated Unranked upon tournament creation.
 Ranked tournaments may become Unranked in certain situations including but not limited to dropping below the number of Competitors required to be Ranked (8) or failure to comply with the rules of Ranked tournaments.